 Essentially, this means that the fundamental attribution error causes people to assume that other people’s actions are less affected by their environment than they actually are, and to assume that those actions are more affected by their personality than they actually are.

-For example, the fundamental attribution error can cause someone to assume that if some stranger looks angry, then they must be an angry person in general, even though this person might have been driven to temporary anger by something, such as someone else being rude to them.
+For example, the fundamental attribution error can cause someone to assume that if a stranger looks angry, then they must be an angry person in general, even though they’re really only angry because someone else was recently rude to them.

 The fundamental attribution error can significantly influence how people, including yourself, judge others, so it’s important to understand it.
 As such, in the following article you will learn more about the fundamental attribution error, and see what you can do to account for it properly.